Schnittcher/IPS-Shelly/ShellySense/README_en.md

    Field        | Description
    ------------ | -------------
-   MQTT Topic   | The Topic (shelly1-deviceid) of the Shelly Sense is entered here.
+   MQTT Topic   | The Topic (shellysense-deviceid) of the Shelly Sense is entered here.
 Currently, the following URL needs to be called for this: http://ShellyIP/settings The host name is found there.
 The host name is the DeviceID!

    ## 2. Functions